2023年9月23日

 ABOUT THE PRIZE

-• Grand prize winner (one person) will receive a commemorative plaque, prize money of 50,000 yen, and, for a winner who resides in Japan, an invitation to the award ceremony in Nagasaki.
+• The grand prize winner will receive a commemorative plaque, prize money of 50,000 yen, and, for a winner who resides in Japan, an invitation to the award ceremony in Nagasaki.
 (A winner who resides outside Japan will be invited to participate online.)
 A Nagasaki Peace Tour will be arranged for those who wish to participate.

-• Second prize winners (two persons) will receive a commemorative plaque and prize money of 30,000 yen.
+• The second prize winner will receive a commemorative plaque and prize money of 30,000 yen.

 AWARD SELECTION AND ANNOUNCEMENT

-One Grand prize winner and two Second prize winners will be selected after strict screening by the selection committee.
+Two grand prize winners and two second prize winners will be selected after strict screening by the selection committee.
 The committee members are:

 Your Essay will be evaluated on the following criteria: